OnionIoT/tau-lidar-camera/examples/README.md

 The recording program is very lightweight - minimal use of libraries and minimal processing of data - so it can run smoothly on lower power devices like the Omega2.
 Very useful if your application makes it difficult to have your Tau Camera tethered to a full computer at all times.

 We've also made an example frame recording available.
-Check out the [example section](#an-example) below.
+Check out the [example section](#an-example) below. **You don't need to have the Tau Camera hardware to try this out!**

 ### Recording Frames with `recordRawFrames.py`